 She believes the medical industry is “putting women’s health at risk” by refusing to address the gender balance in research.
 She adds that using menstrual blood specifically “provides access to hundreds of unique protein identifiers not found in other blood”.

 It’s also currently something discarded as medical waste, so would be an economic approach to testing.

 “It seems incredible that after hundreds of years of research, no one has isolated this approach, but this provides an opportunity to close the sex gap in medical research quickly, effectively, and economically,” she says.

-The project is currently only just beginning, but we’ll be keeping an eye on LifeStory Health’s progress and help out where we can to end the injustice of gender unequal healthcare.
+The project is currently only just beginning, but we’ll be keeping an eye on LifeStory Health’s progress.